ohbendy/Myanmar-font-resources/Myanmar alphabets.md

 \* indicates the preferred form is dotted.

+† In Khamti, dotted AA65 is preferred for letter Nya; Unicode and UTN11 suggest dotted 107A for Aiton and Phake, but the form should be closer to dotted A9E7.
+Dotted 107A is an alternate form sometimes found in Shan.
-† UTN11 shows ၵ uni1075 instead of ၷ 1077, but Carmen confirmed loop should be present.
+‡ UTN11 shows ၵ uni1075 instead of ၷ 1077, but Carmen confirmed loop should be present.

 ## Independent vowels
 Only a handful of the languages of Burma use independent vowels.